ssawant-rsc/measles/README.md

 The 'EpiSignalDetection' package allows the user to explore time series for signal detection.
-It is specifically designed to detect possible outbreaks using infectious disease surveillance data at the European Union / European Economic Area or country level (Source: https://www.ecdc.europa.eu/en/publications-data/episignaldetection-tool).
+It is specifically designed to detect possible outbreaks using infectious disease surveillance data at the European Union / European Economic Area (EU/EEA) or country level (Source: https://www.ecdc.europa.eu/en/publications-data/episignaldetection-tool).

-Our team has enriched the database, enabling global measles monitoring using the 'EpiSignalDetection' package.
-Through this initiative, we will be able to have a broader view of the measles epidemiological situation and act in a more timely manner to prevent and manage any outbreaks.
+Our team has developed an open-access database to monitor measles globally.
+Through this initiative, the 'EpiSignalDetection' package can also be used for other countries around the world and not just for EU/EEA.
+In this way we will be able to have a broader view of the measles epidemiological situation and intervene more promptly to prevent and manage any outbreaks.

 The package includes: